wenkang-deepblue/PyMCUlib-Pythonized-material-color-utilities/README.md

 ### NOTES: Python version: >=3.12.0

-This project is a Python port of Google's [Material Color Utilities](https://github.com/material-foundation/material-color-utilities) library, originally implemented in C++.
+This project is a Python port of Google's [Material Color Utilities](https://github.com/material-foundation/material-color-utilities) library, originally implemented in **C++**.
 The Material Color Utilities (MCU) library provides algorithms and utilities that power the dynamic color system introduced in Material Design 3.

 ## Introduction